Whanki Kim: Seoul: 1938–1951

 For the New Realism Group's second exhibition held in 1949, Kim submitted his painting Jar and Flowers <백자와 꽃> (1949).
 The work, in which a piece of white porcelain is rendered as a round abstract geometric form, is considered to be one of the earliest examples from Kim's oeuvre in which he employs pottery as a significant motif for which he received critical acclaim.
-Since his return to his home country from Japan, Kim had collected and developed a sophisticated taste for Korean antiquities and pottery, especially for a type of white porcelain ware made in the Joseon dynasty widely known as moon jars.
+Since his return to his home country from Japan, Kim had collected and developed a sophisticated taste for Korean antiquities and pottery, especially for a type of white porcelain ware made in the Joseon period widely known as moon jars.
 It is known that he enjoyed displaying and observing Korean pottery in his home, while depicting the very same objects in his paintings.
 As a motif in Kim's paintings, Korean pottery was employed as an aesthetic solution for reconciling tradition with modernity.

 Based on his submissions to the neorealism exhibitions, Kim's works during 1942 and 1950 show inspiration from nature and everyday life.
 His desire to present pure composition and simplified objects is evident in work such as Woods.